 Thanks in advance for any help!
 Megan

 First, I just want to mention that the pattern you recognize (so astutely) you’ve created is a version of what most of us do — a perfectly understandable response to our baby’s cries, especially during the night.
 A baby’s cries are heart-wrenching for us to hear, designed by Nature to arouse us from a deep sleep.
-We are inclined to believe that every cry is a call to immediate action and resolution, and breastfeeding (or a pacifier) can appear to be the immediate answer.
+We are inclined to believe that every cry is a call to immediate resolution, and breastfeeding (or a pacifier) can appear to be the immediate answer.
 Our instincts tell us to make the crying stop, rather than to support our baby’s emotional health by hearing, acknowledging and understanding cries before we act.
 Crying babies make us feel like bad parents.

-When babies cry in my parent/infant classes for whatever reason, I try to reassure parents that crying is allowed at RIE, and that a baby’s cries are not a judgment against them — quite the contrary.
+When babies cry in my parent/infant classes for whatever reason, I try to reassure parents that crying is allowed here, and that a baby’s cries are not a judgment against them — quite the contrary.
 It takes a brave and enlightened parent to remain calm, listen to their baby cries and offer an attuned, accurate response.
 Babies cry to communicate a variety of needs – and sometimes the need is to complain, or otherwise express feelings that the parent cannot necessarily “fix”.

 Struggles at bedtime are particularly difficult for parents to endure.
 We’re tired and weary, and keeping the peace at night — getting everyone back to sleep as quickly and easily as possible — is a priority.
 We nurse, rock, use a pacifier…whatever it takes.

 Some babies will eventually transition on their own to un-aided sleep, but most want to continue (and continue, and continue) going to sleep the way they are used to…who can blame them?
 And if the arrangement is comfortable for the parents, and the baby seems to be functioning well during the day, there’s little reason to make a change.